A Brief History of Soup

 Soup began being served as the main course during the Renaissance period in Europe, as the addition of soup alongside other food made plates look too crowded.
 Before the invention of the spoon around this time, users had to rely on using bread to consume the meal, often splattering their clothes with the liquid.
 Soup broth was also sold in the streets as a cure-all for fatigue.
 The term for ‘soup’ itself made it into the English language at this time, stemming from the German word ‘suppa,’ although others claim the Latin word ‘sope’ is where it originated.

 The first luxury restaurant in Paris, opening in 1786, was the first introduction to many soup types still eaten today.
 Clear soups were known as consommes while thicker soups became purees.
-By the end of the century, every French region had its own unique soup flavour.
+By the end of the century, every French region had its own unique soup flavor.
 In other areas of the word, soup recipes were beginning to appear in the media and were further developed alongside other scientific advancements, focusing on canned and dehydrated products.

 The Mid-1800s - 2000